linliwen88/CatWalk/README.md

 5. `pip3 install protobuf==3.20.*`
 `pip3 install numpy==1.21.2`

-6. Try: 'mlagents-learn --help`
+6. Try: `mlagents-learn --help`
      -this should display a help screen properly

-7. Open CatWalk project
+## Open CatWalk project
+7. Clone this repository

+8. In Unity Hub, select open project from disk and open the cloned CatWalk folder

-8. Go to 'Prefab' and select 'cat_stand'
+9. Go to 'Prefab' and select 'cat_stand'

-9. Go to 'TFModels' and drag the approprate .onnx model file into the Model parameter of the cat_stand.
+10. Go to 'TFModels' and drag the approprate .onnx model file into the Model parameter of the cat_stand.
 It should be under 'Behavioral Parameters'

-10. Now just press play and the model will do what it was trained
+11. Now just press play and the model will do what it was trained

-## Training

-11. To train in unity:
+## To train in Unity

-`mlagents-learn CatWalk/config/CatWalk.yaml --run-id=catWalk`
+- Use command `mlagents-learn CatWalk/config/CatWalk.yaml --run-id=catWalk`
-then press play
+then press play in Unity

-12. To view tensorboard graphs:
-`tensorboard --logdir results`
+- Use command `tensorboard --logdir results`to observing training progress

 ## To run on executable (for faster training):